 The first BISS director.
-M.A. in Politics (Central European University, Hungary) and Ph.d. in Political Science (Rutgers University).
+M.A. in Politics (Central European University, Hungary) and PhD. in Political Science (Rutgers University).
 He was a Reagan-Fascell Democracy fellow at the National Endowment for Democracy (Washington D.C.) and visiting scholar at the Center on Democracy, Development, and the Rule of Law (Stanford University).
-He authored ‘Postponed Freedom: Post-Communist Authoritarianism in Serbia and Belarus’ (in Belarusian, published at ARCHE magazine in 2002) and Historical Dictionary of Belarus (with Jan Zaprudnik, Scarecrow Press, 2007).
-He also authored over 100 pubications on the issues of democratization and authoritarianism in the former USSR, electoral revolutions and preemptive authoritarianism, politics of economic reforms, EU relations with Belarus, Belarus-Russia integration, etc. In 2007, he was appointed director of the Belarusian Institute for Strategic Studies.
+He authored ‘Postponed Freedom: Post-Communist Authoritarianism in Serbia and Belarus’ (2002) and coauthored Historical Dictionary of Belarus (2007).
+He was also the author of over 100 articles published in Belarus, USA, EU, and Russia.

 Vitali Silitski untimely passed away on June 11, 2011, at the age of 39.

 In 2008, he was a visiting scholar at Southwestern College in Winfield, USA.
 He was twice a research fellow of the Institute of Civic Space and Public Policy (Warsaw), within which he headed the Belarusian Centre.
-Dr. Rudkouski is author of four books and over 100 articles.
+He is the author of four books and over 100 articles.

 BISS analyst.
 She holds a master's degree in International Relations from Syracuse University, New York (2016) and a law degree from Belarusian State University (2013).